LeanneCodes/GinTopia_NEW/README.md

 * Footer design from https://mdbootstrap.com
 * Responsive image gallery on the homepage from YouTube
 * Owl carousel from https://freefrontend/bootstrap-testimonials/
-* Booking form design from https://colorlib.com
+* Booking form structure from https://colorlib.com
 * Bootstrap components for page structure

 ### Images